OrangeNote/TwitchVotesItems/README.md

 ## How to install

-- Move the `TwitchVotesItems` folder inside the BepInEx `plugins` folder
+- Move the `TwitchVotesItems.dll` file inside the BepInEx `plugins\TwitchIntegration` folder
 - Done!

 ## How to use